okpalan/artfluence/My Illustrations/Uche Nnamdi/Docs/Uche Nnamdi.md

    - Make any necessary tweaks to enhance the animation.

 6. **Conclusion**:
-   - Recap the animation process and invite viewers to watch the next episode on integrating into YouTube content.
+   - Recap the animation process and invite viewers to watch the next episode for integrating into YouTube content.

----

-#### Final Episode: Integrating Uche Nnamdi into YouTube Content
+#### Episode 6: Integrating Uche Nnamdi into YouTube Content
 1. **Introduction**:
    - Introduce the series finale and its focus on content creation.